 While mechanical levels are still widely used for quick reference of levelness in short increments, modern systems such as laser levels utilize a projected laser beam to determine levelness over greater distances.
 Some systems such as rotary laser levels even have the capability to project a beam over an entire plane.

-J.A.
-King offers NIST traceable level calibration for all types of mechanical, electrical and/or electronic level indicating devices.
+Cross offers NIST traceable level calibration for all types of mechanical, electrical and/or electronic level indicating devices.
 Our team can certify levels using master standards such as granite surface plates and provide adjustments to ensure device zeros are correct.